 The life sciences community has created a long list of medical breakthroughs for people with rare diseases.
 Many additional significant advances are likely during this new decade.
 However, the U.S. health care system has been unable to keep pace to make these innovations widely available to patients.

-An orphan disease is defined as a condition that affects fewer than 200,000 people nationwide.
-Some diseases have patient populations of fewer than a hundred.
+As many as 30 million Americans currently live with a rare disease.
+The U.S. Food and Drug Administration (FDA) defines an orphan (rare) disease as a condition that affects fewer than 200,000 people nationwide.
+Some rare diseases have patient populations of fewer than one hundred people.

 Facts about rare diseases